Sialitech/label-siali/docs/source/guide/frontend_reference.md

   Type data: `function`

-  Called when Label Studio has fully loaded and is ready for labeling. `ls` is the label studio instance
+  Called when Siali Label has fully loaded and is ready for labeling. `ls` is the Siali Label instance

   #### Example